Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 (d) The State

-According to Plato, the following are the three elements in man
+According to Plato, the following are the three elements of man

 (a) Reason, Spirit, Appetite